 Catalysing circular innovation and creating the conditions for it to reach scale

 Since its launch, the Foundation has emphasised the real-world relevance of the circular economy framework, recognising that business innovation sits at the heart of economic transitions.
-The Foundation works with its Global Partners (Danone, Google, H&M, Intesa Sanpaolo, NIKE Inc., Philips, Renault, Solvay and Unilever) to develop scalable circular business initiatives and to address challenges to implementing them.
+The Foundation works with its Global Partners (Danone, Google, H&M Group, Intesa Sanpaolo, NIKE Inc., Philips, Renault, SC Johnson, Solvay, and Unilever) to develop scalable circular business initiatives and to address challenges to implementing them.

 The Circular Economy 100 programme brings together industry leading corporations, emerging innovators, affiliate networks, government authorities, regions and cities, to build circular capacity, address common barriers to progress, understand the necessary enabling conditions, and pilot circular practices, in a collaborative, pre-competitive environment.

 Creating the enabling conditions for a circular economy to thrive

 To complement its strong business engagement effort, the Foundation works with governments and institutions, from municipal to international, with the aim of informing policymakers and supporting public-private co-creation mechanisms.

 Institutions, Governments & Cities can create the right enabling conditions for circular economy activity to thrive, set direction where appropriate, and be drivers of innovation and investment in a circular economy.
 From international institutions that set the global agenda to municipal entities that deliver change at the local level, the Foundation aims to engage stakeholders at all scales - from inspiration to implementation.

 Providing robust evidence about the benefits and implications of the transition